odoo/odoo/addons/stock/doc/stock.rst

 Returns
 ========================

 It is possible to create a return on a done picking.
 This wizard will propose to return everything that is still in the destination location.

 ======================
 Cancellation
 ======================

+When you cancel a procurement, it will cancel everything in the backwards direction.
+When you cancel a move itself, it will cancel in the forward direction.

+This will happen only if the move has the attribute 'Propagate Cancel and Split' set to true.
+Also, when a procurement rule (or a push rule) is applied to create another move, it will copy its 'Propagate Cancel and Split' on the move.

 8 Inventory
 ***********

+When you start using OpenERP, you might have an inventory to start from.
+(Starting Inventory)  You will enter all the products that are in the warehouse and OpenERP will put them in this position.
+When you validate this inventory, OpenERP will create the necessary stock moves.

+It is possible that operations in the warehouse are not well registered and the stock in OpenERP does not correspond exactly to the physical stock in the warehouse.
+In order to manage this, we

 9 Examples pick pack ship